BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/06-cortex/05-developing_cortex.md

 2. Write your code.
 3. Add your file to run_pylint.sh to make sure you are following the python style guidelines.
 Please include good comments and docstrings.
-4. Add unittests for your code to the /tests folder.
+4. Add unit tests for your code to the /tests folder.
 Add your file to run_tests.sh to show code coverage.
 5. Add any new dependencies to pyproject.toml (if applicable).
 6. Push your code.
     <details>